mbaze/Z80-Bits/string-length.md

       dec   a
 ```

-If the terminating zero should not be counted, we simply omit `dec a`.
+To exclude the terminating zero from the count, simply omit `dec a`.